 In support of this Anti-Harassment Policy, the Board promotes preventative educational measures to create greater awareness of unlawful discriminatory practices.
-The Superintendent or designee shall provide appropriate information to all members of the School District community related to the implementation of this policy and shall provide training for District students and staff where appropriate.
+The Superintendent or designee shall provide appropriate information to all members of the School District community related to the implementation of this policy and shall provide training for District students where appropriate.
+Training shall be provided to staff annually.
 All training, as well as all information provided regarding the Board's policy and harassment in general, will be age and content appropriate.